christophergandrud/simPH/README.md

 it easier to examine many strata at once.
 Otherwise they can be very bunched up.

-- `MinMaxLines`: a function for summarising the constricted intervals from the simulations, including the median, upper and lower bounds of the intervals' and the middel 50% of these intervals.
+- `MinMaxLines`: a function for summarising the constricted intervals from the simulations, including the median, upper and lower bounds and the middel 50% of these intervals.

 ## Installation